Qurrent-AI/workforce-specs/spec_creation_prompt.md

 ### Output

 A complete workflow spec in workforce_spec.md that mirrors actual behavior (no invented logic), conforms to Qurrent OS patterns, and is internally consistent.
 Use the Workforce Specification Template verbatim.
 If a section does not apply, state why succinctly—do not delete it.
-Always preserve the section header and italic descriptor in "Custom Spec Instructions" to enable a human forward deployed engineer to provide custom prompting around how the workflow spec should be configured for this particular workforce.
+Always preserve the section header and italic descriptor in "Custom Instructions" to enable a human forward deployed engineer to provide custom prompting around how the workflow spec should be configured for this particular workforce.

 Move through the following phases to recover and document the AI workforce:
 1. Overview